monjuik/meioziz/README.md

 # Meioziz

-Tiny privacy-first event stats for indie apps.
-Zig + SQLite.
+Tiny self-hosted privacy-first event stats for indie apps.
+Built-in SQLite storage.
 No user tracking.

 Your app sends events to the server, like "a game was finished with the score of 567" or "in-game shop was opened".
 Meioziz keeps them for a day and calculates daily aggregates.
 You see them for the previous 28 days.